dispensary employee theft prevention POS camera monitoring system

 How Monitored Cameras Catch What Managers Miss

 Standard cameras record everything and store it.
-To find the problem, somebody has to go back and scrub through hundreds of transactions per day looking for the one where the budtender rang up a $40 eighth at $15.
-Nobody has time.
+To find the problem, someone has to scrub through hundreds of transactions per day looking for the one where the budtender rang up a $40 eighth at $15.
+Nobody has time for that.
 So nobody does it.

-Five system design principles.
-None of them need equipment your dispensary doesn't already have for DCC compliance.
+Five design principles.
+None require equipment your dispensary doesn't already need for DCC compliance.

 Dual-employee handling for all high-value activities.
 No single person counts cash, handles product transfers, or opens the vault alone.
 DCC already requires this for some operations.
 Extending it to every product touchpoint closes the biggest gap.

 Hard-count inventory at least twice a day.
 Opening count and closing count are the baseline.
-High-volume dispensaries should count four times — open, midday, shift change, and close.
-Every gap gets looked at the same day, not logged and forgotten.
+High-volume dispensaries should count four times: open, midday, shift change, and close.
+Every gap gets reviewed the same day, not logged and forgotten.

 Access control with zone restrictions.
 Not everyone needs access to every room.
 Vault access goes to managers only.
 Back-of-house requires badge authorization.
 Every zone entry creates a log that matches up with camera footage.